Skip to content

 Quick Start

 Using Docker Compose, you can easily configure the proxy to your Tailscale containers.
-Here’s an example of how you can configure your services using Docker Compose:
+Here’s an example of how to configure your services using Docker Compose.

 Create a TSDProxy docker-compose.yaml